 Pipe and Stud Detectors

 These are a common tool that there are even domestic versions of, available from DIY stores or online.
-They are designed for home use, often when people are doing things like drilling into walls so that they can check they are not going to drill into studs, electric wires or water pipes etc (they often have different settings for each).
+They are designed for home use, often when people are doing things like drilling into walls so that they can check they are not going to drill into studs, electric wires or water pipes causing a burst pipe leak etc (they often have different settings for each).
 Although a leak detection engineer would carry one of these (for various purposes), it would not be their main tool for pipe detectors.

 There is an interesting video by the ‘Project Farm’ YouTube channel about these devices.

 Our leak detection technicians have access to all the equipment needed to help maximise the chances of finding a leak in your property, wherever possible using non destructive tools such as pipe detectors, and other similar detectors like pinless damp meters, which can help find pipes from a combi boiler system for example.